4.9

 (190)

-There are two ports, one in New York and one in New Jersey, from where you can get the ferries that go to Liberty Island.
-So you must know the ferry schedule for Statue of Liberty.
+There are two ports, Battery Park in New York and Liberty State Park in New Jersey, from where you can get the ferries that go to Liberty Island.

-You can read how to reach the Statue of Liberty to know about them in more detail.
+You can read how to reach the Statue of Liberty to learn about ferry departure locations.

-Here is the Statue of Liberty ferry departure schedules from New Jersey and Manhattan both:
+Here is the Statue of Liberty ferry departure schedule from New Jersey and Manhattan both:

 Mid-March to Late May8.30 am3.30 pm